 Extreme cases of GPU sag, however, could pose a problem.
 The worst-case scenario is a sagging graphics card could eventually lose contact with the PCI-e slot.
-No damage would be done but your display would randomly go black.
-That wouldn’t be fun.
+No damage would be done but your display could randomly go black.
+Not fun.

 How to Stop GPU Sag

-Whether you’re hoping to fix a severe case of GPU sag or you’d like to nip the problem in the bud before it gets worse, there are plenty of workable solutions for you to try.
+Whether you’re hoping to fix a severe case of GPU sag or you’d like to nip the problem in the bud before it gets worse, there are plenty of workable solutions you can try.

-This is the easiest solution on our list if you’re able to pull it off.
-Simply route the PCI-e cables over the GPU with enough tension to lift the card.
+This DIY solution is free and easy if you’re able to pull it off.
+Simply route the PCIe cables over the GPU with enough tension to lift the card.
 Depending on your setup, this may be all you need to fix GPU sag.
-However, this may not be the most aesthetically pleasing option or even possible in certain situations.
+However, this may not be the most aesthetically pleasing option or even possible in most scenarios situations.

 “Hang” It Up With Wire

 Over the years, we’ve seen people pull up their sagging graphics cards with all kinds of different wires.
 We’ve seen zip ties, yarn, and even floss used to “hang” GPUs to the top of PC cases.

 If you opt for this route, we recommend using a strong and translucent material like fishing wire so it can stay mostly out of sight.